Multithreaded Cannon Fault Proof Virtual Machine

 - Delay slot contains branch/jump instruction types.

-- The active thread stack is empty.
+- Invalid thread state: the active thread stack is empty.

 VM implementations may raise an exception in other cases that is specific to the implementation.